-On the app, this is how you go about it:
+On the app, here's how you can go about it:

-- When the app opens, tap on your profile’s avatar which is at the top left corner.
+- When the app opens, tap on your profile avatar in the top left corner.
 This should open you up to your channel’s dashboard.

 - On the channel’s dashboard, click on the ‘Chat’ tab.